eriqsp/eriqsp/README.md

 ## Hello! 👋

-I'm Erick.
-The projects here are mainly data science focused, but it is not limited by it.

-I like to build things that are useful (or at least interesting) to me, and could be useful to others as well.
+I'm Erick and I like to build things that are useful (or at least interesting) to me, and could be useful to others as well.

 My main tech stack contains Python, SQL and HTML.
 I also have some experience using Docker, n8n and AzureDevOps.